api-search/apis-io-search/README.md

 <h2>API Contract for the APIs.io Search API</h2>
 <p>This is the API contract for the APIs.io API search API, providing all of the detail we use to manage the evolution of this API, and ensure a certain quality of service for the consumers of this API.</p>

+<h2>APIs are Defined as API Contracts</h2>

+<p>All APIs are defined as API contracts, aligning the business and technology of delivering consistent high quality APIs.</p>

 <table style="width: 100%">
 <tr>
 <td width="10%" align="center"><img src="https://apievangelist.com/images/meta-data.png" width="25"></td>